aktai0/Testing/README.md

-# VS - Lookup Matches!
+# VS - Lookup Matchups!

 Check matchup data to see which champions had the most favorable lane matchups in URF mode!
 See highest and lowest win rates overall or for a specific lane matchup, or see which champions were most popular.